-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 Flights

 Momondo also has some Ah-Mazing deals on flights.
-If you were to book an 8-day flight in February for Dublin from Austin, TX you could get a roundtrip flight for as low as $670.
+For example, if you were to book an 8-day flight in February for Dublin from Austin, TX, you could get a roundtrip flight for as low as $670.

 You can learn more about their flight deals here.